Establish an Our Watch Primary Prevention Officer in Tasmania

 What are we doing?

-The Tasmanian Government will establish an Our Watch Primary Prevention Officer, a nation-first, to coordinate and support primary prevention efforts across Tasmania, working closely with government and non-government services to implement key Our Watch projects in Tasmania; work with Our Watch Ambassadors to promote primary prevention activities in Tasmania; and provide organisations with technical advice and expertise on building primary prevention in their organisations and communities.
+The Tasmanian Government will establish an Our Watch Primary Prevention Officer (referred to as the Senior Advisor Tasmania), a nation-first, to coordinate and support primary prevention efforts across Tasmania, working closely with government and non-government services to implement key Our Watch projects in Tasmania; work with Our Watch Ambassadors to promote primary prevention activities in Tasmania; and provide organisations with technical advice and expertise on building primary prevention in their organisations and communities.

 What have we achieved so far?